dalaing/cofun/blog/posts/pairing_and_io.md

 run = pairEffect' (\_ r -> r) (mkCoAdderWithLogging 10 0) runConsole
 ```
 in which case the type of `runConsole` will be inferred to match the type of `mkCoAdderWithLogging`, which is pretty neat.

-If we stick to the old version of `Pairing`, we need to add an explicit type signature for `runConsole`.
-We don't get the inference, but we will get a type error if there isn't a pairing between the underlying the functors of the free monad and cofree comonad we are using.

 # Conclusion